 Once you’ve achieve your desired settings, you can enter lock-out mode so you don’t accidentally change anything while using the pad.
 While the number of options aren’t infinite, it certainly gave us more flexibility and precise control than any other heating pad we tested.
 On the other hand, the controller was less intuitive than the others and we found we had to consult the manual for step-by-step instructions.

 The Chattanooga automatically gathers moisture from the air, which feels similar to fabric that is damp from the dryer.
-It didn’t transfer to our clothes or upholstery.
+It didn’t transfer to our clothes or upholstery, but we’re glad the cover is also removable and washable.
 This model is also weighted, although the weights are focused mainly through the center of the pad.
 While it does provide effective heat transfer, it isn’t contoured to your body.
 We tested the medium size but it also comes in small and large sizes.

-- The Chattanooga – Theratherm extracts moisture from the air and retains it in a soft flannel cover for simple and convenient moist heat therapy.
+- The Chattanooga – Theratherm extracts moisture from the air and retains it in a soft flannel cover for simple and convenient moist heating therapy.

 - Incredibly precise digital controls allow you to set the heating pad anywhere from 113 °F to 166 °F and the time for anywhere from one to 60 minutes.

-- The lock-out feature of the controller prevents you from accidentally changing your preferred settings during a session.
+- The lock-out feature of the control pad prevents you from accidentally changing your preferred settings during a session.

 Other finalists we tested